jantursky/orderlord-help-kds/docs/frequently-asked-questions-faq/what-is-the-disturb-mode.md

 ---

 ## What is the Disturb mode
 {% include icon.html name="do_not_disturb" %} **Do Not Disturb** allows you to limit or completely silence notifications and alerts on your device.
-It’s more powerful than simply putting your phone on Silent mode.
+It’s more powerful than simply putting your phone on **silent mode**.
 Here are a few examples of where Do Not Disturb can come in handy:

 - automatically mute notifications every night while you sleep
 - mute all interruptions until your alarm goes off